Cognitive Test for Dementia: Detect Early

 The intention of this article is to assist our readers with selecting a cognitive test for dementia.

-The primary tests include:
+The common tests include:

 We discuss each of these tests in greater depth further into this article.